Tayshaneta microps: Habitat

 Tayshenata microps lives in karst limestone caves and are an obligate species.
 The spiders can no longer have the ability to live in a drier environment so they have to live in the conditions the caves provide.
 These caves are high in humidity and maintain stable temperatures.
 The spiders will retreat to a deeper, more habitable portion of the cave in extreme conditions outside the cave.

 Range

 Taysheneta microps live two caves within Bexar County, Texas.
 The names of the caves are Government Canyon Bat Cave and Surprise Sink.
 The spiders may have been found in a third cave, the Madia cave, but the species identity was never confirmed.
 If these unidentified spiders were classified as Tayshenata microps, then the occupation range would extend to include the Helotes Karst cave region.
-Currently, the species has a range less than 100km and global abundance has yet to be determined.
+Currently, the species has a range less than 100 km and global abundance has yet to be determined.

 Conservation

 Population size

 Population size estimates are currently unknown due to limited individuals and inaccessible cave locations.
 About ninety percent of caves in Bexar County are sealed from human entrance, preventing further research on Tayshaneta microps.
 Studies suggest that troglobites are neither rare nor associated with the stability issues of small populations.
 However, due to both the lack of information and access regarding Bexar County invertebrates, such concerns cannot be ruled out.